07 Mar How To Replace Your Existing Website With a New Website

 Will I lose SEO if I replace my website?

 You may lose rankings if the migration is not handled correctly.
-Implementing 301 redirects and maintaining your URL structure helps preserve SEO performance.
+Implementing 301 redirects, maintaining important URLs, preserving high-value content, and submitting updated sitemaps helps preserve SEO performance.

 What is a 301 redirect?